dirkmueller/kiwi-1/doc/source/working_with_kiwi.rst

    KIWI first looks for a :file:`config.xml` file.
 If it cannot be found, it picks the first :file:`*.kiwi` file.

-#. ``config.sh`` shell script
+#. :file:`config.sh` and :file:`images.sh`:
+   :ref:`working-with-kiwi-user-defined-scripts`

-   If present, this configuration shell script runs at the end of the *prepare operation*.
-It can be used to fine tune the unpacked image in ways that are not possible via the settings provided in :file:`config.xml`.
+   If present, these configuration shell scripts run at the end of the *prepare operation* (:file:`config.sh`) or at the beginning of the *create operation* (:file:`images.sh`).
+They can be used to fine tune the image in ways that are not possible via the settings provided in :file:`config.xml`.

-#. ``images.sh`` shell script

-   The configuration shell script that runs at the beginning of the *create operation*.
-It is used to handle tasks specific to an image type.

 #.
 Overlay tree directory